Franco-Diaz-Licham/TournamentTrackerApp/README.md

-Tournament Tracker is a Winforms desktop application that allows users to create and play through elimination-style tournaments (e.g. an indoor soccer tournament).
+Tournament Tracker is a Windows forms desktop application that allows users to create and play through elimination-style tournaments (e.g. an indoor soccer tournament).
 It allows users to create team members, form teams and specify prizes.
 The application proceeds to randomize the rounds and matchups to create a tournament.

 The application will allow the user to save data to both MSSQL and CSV.
 Data access for MSSQL uses Dapper via stored procedures for greater control of data querying